Thesis Regulations & Procedures

 a) a statement of the tentative title of the thesis;

-b) the student's name and degrees and the names of the Chief Supervisor and Second Reader;
+b) the student's name and degrees and the names of the Supervisor and Supervisory Committee Member;

 c) for the MA prospectus: a description in not more than 300 words of what the student intends to do in the thesis;

-d) for the MA prospectus: the Committee on Graduate Studies requires a statement from the supervisors that the candidate has produced sufficient evidence that bibliographical materials for the research are reasonably available;
+d) for the MA prospectus: the Committee on Graduate Studies requires a statement from the supervisor that the candidate has produced sufficient evidence that bibliographical materials for the research are reasonably available;

 for the PhD prospectus: the prospectus should include a brief statement concerning the nature, location, and availability of bibliographical materials, along with a short, selective bibliography of materials used to prepare the prospectus.

-e) The prospectus should not be submitted until both supervisors have seen and approved the final version.
+e) The prospectus should not be submitted until the supervisor has seen and approved the final version.